Nested Sequents for Intuitionistic Multi-Modal Logics: Modularity, Cut-Elimination, and Undecidability

 \subsection{Paper Organization.}

 Section \ref{sec:log-prelims} introduces IGLs and the grammar theoretic preliminaries needed to formulate our nested sequent systems.
 Section \ref{sec:nested-calculi} introduces our nested sequent systems and proves them sound and complete.
 Section \ref{sec:calc-properties} investigates the admissibility and invertibility properties of our systems, and provides a syntactic proof of cut-admissibility that is uniform over all IGLs we consider.
-Section \ref{sec:interpolation} details our new, single-conclusioned interpolation methodology that establishes the LIP and BDP for IGLs, and thus, for standard IMLs and ITLs as a corollary.
+Section \ref{sec:interpolation} presents our faithful embedding of CGLs into IGLs via a negative translation, establishing the undecidability of the general validity problem for IGLs.
 Finally, in Section \ref{sec:conclusion}, we conclude and discuss future work.